 High employee turnover is a warning sign of low morale among an organization's workforce, which is one factor that affects the organization's productivity.

-Here are 4 negative effects of high employee turnover:
+The negative effects of high employee turnover are the following:

 1. It is expensive